Clarithromycin SR-Vertex, 500 mg 14 pcs

 Unknown – renal failure, interstitial nephritis.

-Metabolism and nutrition Infrequent – anorexia, decreased appetite.
+Metabolism and nutrition: Uncommon – anorexia, loss of appetite.

 Unknown – hypoglycemia.

-Unknown – rhabdomyolysis*, myopathy, exacerbation of symptoms of myasthenia gravis.
+Unknown – rhabdomyolysis*, myopathy, increased symptoms of myasthenia gravis.

 Often – diarrhea, vomiting, dyspepsia, nausea, abdominal pain.

-Unknown – acute pancreatitis, discoloration of tongue and teeth, liver failure, cholestatic jaundice.
+Unknown – acute pancreatitis, discoloration of the tongue and teeth, liver failure, cholestatic jaundice.

-Unknown – deafness, agueusia (loss of taste), parosmia, anosmia.
+Unknown – deafness, ageusia (loss of taste), parosmia, anosmia.

-Infrequent – atrial flutter, prolongation of QT interval on electrocardiogram, atrial fibrillation1, extrasystole1, cardiac arrest1.
+Uncommon: atrial flutter, prolongation of the QT interval on the electrocardiogram, atrial fibrillation1, extrasystole1, cardiac arrest1.

-Infrequent – increased creatinine1 concentration, increased urea1 concentration, albumin-globulin1 ratio change, leukopenia, neutropenia, eosinophilia, thrombocythemia, increased activity: alanine aminotransferase (ALT),aspartate aminotransferase (ACT), gammaglutamyltransferase (GGT), alkaline phosphatase (ALP), lactate dehydrogenase (LDH).
+Uncommon – increased creatinine concentration1, increased urea concentration1, change in albumin-globulin ratio1, leukopenia, neutropenia, eosinophilia, thrombocythemia, increased activity: alanine aminotransferase (ALT), aspartate aminotransferase (AST), gammaglutamyltransferase (GGT), alkaline phosphatase (ALP), lactate dehydrogenase (LDH).

-Unknown – agranulocytosis, thrombocytopenia, increased international normalized ratio (INR) value, prolongation of prothrombin time, change in urine color, increased blood bilirubin concentration.
+Unknown – agranulocytosis, thrombocytopenia, increased international normalized ratio (INR), prolonged prothrombin time, change in urine color, increased bilirubin concentration in the blood.

 General disorders